A great school,

 Platinum Jubilee High School, Warangal was established in 1953 by the Aga Khan Social Welfare Soiety as an English medium school.
 It was later integrated into the Aga Khan Education Services in 1998.
 Over the years, the School has established itself as a leading institution offering quality education to children of varied backgrounds and cultures.

-The School, which is recognized by the Andhra Pradesh State Education Department, follows the State Education Board curriculum.
+The School, which is recognized by the Telangana State Education Department, follows the State Education Board curriculum.
 The school is well-known and well-regarded for its progressive, broad-based programme.

 The School currently has 1,262 students from pre-primary through Grade 10.
 To ensure quality teaching-learning processes in the classroom and to enhance performance, the School appoints additional teachers per division at all levels.
 It also invests heavily in teacher training and development, educational resources, classroom equipment and infrastructure.